fblecha/readinglist/README.md

 # 1. Reading List

 ## 1.1.
 2017 Books
+* Matchmakers: The New Economics of Multisided Platforms - David S. Evans & Richard Schmalensee
 * Drive: The Surprising Truth About What Motivates Us - Daniel H. Pink
 * The Amazon Way: 14 Leadership Principles Behind the World's Most Disruptive Company - John Rossman
 * Startup Opportunities: Know When to Quit Your Day Job - Sean Wise and Brad Feld